shekar-raja/portfolio/index.md

 <br>
 Oct 2022 - Jan 2024
 <br>
-- Crafted and managed a dynamic social web app, enhancing user interaction and experience.
-- Developed custom features such as file sharing, communities, and private sites tailored to client needs.
-- Implemented features ensuring passive income through private site functionality.
-- Performed ongoing maintenance and optimization of the application.
-- Engineered CRON jobs and APIs for seamless functionality.
+- Collaborated with clients to understand requirements and delivered tailored solutions, aligning with business objectives
+- Applied data analysis techniques to identify user trends and preferences, influencing the design and functionality of the social media platform
+-	Optimized database operations, improving data retrieval speed by 30% and ensuring data quality and integrity
+-	Integrated external APIs, enhancing data accuracy and enriching user experience
+-	Deployed new releases using Amazon Web Services (AWS), resulting in a 20% increase in the user base

 **Software Engineer | [GroundHog](https://groundhogapps.com/)**
 <br>
 Dec 2019 – Aug 2022
 <br>
-With over 3.5+ years of experience at GROUNDHOG, I played a key role in developing robust data pipelines and web applications for the mining industry.
+With over 3+ years of experience at GROUNDHOG, I played a key role in developing robust data pipelines and web applications for the mining industry.
 My responsibilities and achievements include:
-- **Web Application Development:**
-  - Implemented frontend and backend systems using Angular, Node.js, Express, MongoDB, Redis, and CouchDB.
-  - Contributed to product-based development, enhancing overall system performance.
-- **API Development:**
-  - Developed RESTful APIs to handle logic and serve data to the Angular front-end.
-  - Adapted to dynamically provided user inputs and data to ensure a seamless user experience.
-- **Analytics and Reporting:**
+-	Developed and maintained data pipelines in the mining industry, ensuring seamless integration and processing of diverse data across systems
-  - Created CRON jobs for generating accurate analytical reports on per-shift mining operations.
+-	Implemented automation techniques using Power BI and CRON jobs to generate analytical reports autonomously, improving efficiency and productivity
-  - Contributed to a 40% increase in mining capacity per shift through data-driven insights.
+-	Utilized Excel to generate in-depth shift end reports, leading to a 40% increase in miners' productivity rate
-- **Revenue Contribution:**
-  - Collaborated with product managers to build web applications and data pipelines that contributed to 60% of the overall organization's revenue.
-- **API Integration:**
-  - Integrated multiple external APIs into internal products, improving mining data accuracy.
+-	Integrated external APIs and data sources, enhancing data accuracy and accessibility for informed decision-making
-  - Enabled clients to access their external data within the application for comprehensive insights.
-- **Service-Based Web Application:**
-  - Built, tested, and reviewed code for a service-based web application.
-  - Facilitated user interaction and passive income generation through the application.
+-	Collaborated with cross-functional teams to optimize database performance and problem-solving approaches
+-	Leveraged Amazon Web Services (AWS) for efficient deployment and scalability of applications, reflecting experience in cloud computing

 My tenure at GROUNDHOG APPS was marked by continuous innovation, collaboration with cross-functional teams, and a focus on delivering high-impact solutions to clients in the mining industry.